 Protected employment terms and conditions

 Some employers may see an application for flexible working hours as an opportunity to renegotiate your overall employment contract.
-This is illegal.
-Your employer can’t force you to accept worse terms and conditions as a consequence of your new flexible working hours.
+However, they cannot force you to accept worse terms simply because you have made a flexible working request.
 There is a common misconception that switching from full-time to part-time hours will see a reduction in your employment rights, it doesn’t.

 The following statutory employment rights are set in stone:-